 Sailing Schools do offer preparation courses running straight into the exam both of which normally run over a period of 7 days.
 But please note that these courses are designed to brush up on some specific skills and areas of the exam that you will be tested on and not teach you how to sail.
 This will be a chance to polish some skills and fill minor gaps in your knowledge.
 You should have all the necessary experience prior to joining a prep course and be a confident sailor already.

 There are three levels of the RYA Yachtmaster certification:

 RYA Yachtmaster Ocean: proving that you have the knowledge and experience to skipper a yacht on passages of any length in all parts of the world

-For some, Yachtmaster exams are taken just for a sense of achievement and opportunity to improve sailing skills.
-But for those that wish to work commercially in the marine industry they are a starting point and essential qualifications to achieve.
+For some, Yachtmaster exams are taken just for a sense of achievement and an opportunity to improve sailing skills.
+But for those that wish to work commercially in the marine industry, they are a starting point and essential qualifications to achieve.

-You can take the Yachtmaster Offshore exam without holding previous certifications from the ladder (e.g. daily or coastal skipper) or doing any official trainings before as long as you have enough knowledge and experience.
-This is especially useful for those trained outside UK in non-RYA scheme that want to acquire the RYA Yachtmaster Certificate.
+You can take the Yachtmaster Offshore exam without holding previous certifications from the ladder (e.g. daily or coastal skipper) or doing any official training as long as you have enough knowledge and experience.
+This is especially useful for those trained outside the UK in non-RYA schemes that want to acquire the RYA Yachtmaster Certificate.
 However, you will need to hold the RYA Yachtmaster Offshore Certificate before you take the Yachtmaster Ocean exam.